JJ/Test-Text/README.md

 Test::Text
 =========

 [![Build Status](https://travis-ci.org/JJ/Test-Text.svg?branch=master)](https://travis-ci.org/JJ/Test-Text)

 Objective
 ---

-A module for testing and doing metrics on normal text.
+A module for testing and doing other kind of metrics on normal text.
 As in books or novels.

 We're not there yet, but for the time being it is a pretty